- Sustainability strategies

 - Sustainability reporting

-- Analysis and action plans related to various sustainability issues
+- Analysis and action plans for various sustainability issues

-It goes by many names: Sustainability, ESG (Environmental, Social, Governance) or corporate social responsibility.
-The common denominator is that these concepts describe corporate responsibility, a company’s societal impact, as well as dialogue with stakeholders.
-This ever-increasing focus on sustainability leads to increased expectations and demands toward businesses.
+These concepts go by various names: Sustainability, ESG (Environmental, Social, Governance), or corporate social responsibility.
+However, they all encapsulate the notion of corporate responsibility, a company’s societal impact, and the importance of engaging in dialogue with stakeholders.
+The growing emphasis on sustainability places greater expectations and demands on businesses.

-The UN Sustainable Development Goals (SDGs) reinforce awareness of the role of businesses and the expectations for them to positively impact sustainable growth, in order to offset the negative impact associated with their operations, production or services.
+The UN Sustainable Development Goals (SDGs) further underscore the role of businesses and their responsibility to contribute to sustainable growth, counteracting the negative impacts associated with their operations, production, or services.

-We see an increasing number of guidelines related to reporting on corporate governance and environmental and societal impact.
-Today, we expect private and listed companies to take environmental issues, human rights, labour rights and anti-corruption into account when establishing their long-term strategies.
+We witness a proliferation of guidelines concerning corporate governance, environmental impact, and societal influence.
+Today, private and listed companies are expected to address environmental concerns, human rights, labour rights, and anti-corruption measures when formulating their long-term strategies.

-Our advisers can help you navigate various sustainability guidelines and frameworks.
-Several of our experts have completed certified training courses in sustainability reporting, in line with the Global Reporting Initiative (GRI) standards.
-We carry out reporting and communications concerning sustainability, and handle the dialogue with investors and analysts regarding ESG information.
+Our advisors can assist you in navigating diverse sustainability guidelines and frameworks.
+Many of our experts have completed certified training courses in sustainability reporting, adhering to the standards set by the Global Reporting Initiative (GRI).
+We facilitate reporting and communications on sustainability matters and manage the dialogue with investors and analysts regarding ESG information.